taliotech/django-meets-blockchain-site/docs/part-1/instructions.md

 from web3 import Web3
 ```

-Then, in the class body, add the validation function.
+Then, in the `WalletSerializer` class body (following the `class Meta` block, but _not_ within it), add the validation function.
 Django automatically recognizes functions that follow the naming convention `validate_FIELDNAME` so the function should be named `validate_address`.
 Call `Web3.isAddress` and raise a `ValidationError` if the check fails; otherwise, return the value:

 ```python
   def validate_address(self, value):